wagaweb/wbf/src/components/license/README.md

 And that's it!
 WBF will detect your new license and allows user to enter their license code through the dashboard.

+## Creating dashboard interface

+If you are using WBF as plugin the admin interface will be automatically created for you.
+If this is not the case you have to do it yourself.

+You can look at the WBF implementation in License_Manager class:

+`perform_page_actions()` => saves input data
+`admin_license_menu_item()` => adds the menu item
+`license_page()` => display the admin page.

-## Manage theme and plugin updates
+## Manage theme updates

-Once your license is registered, WBF automatically binds it to the theme \ plugin custom update mechanism (provided by customupdater component).
+Once your license is registered, WBF automatically binds it to the theme custom update mechanism (provided by customupdater component).
 So updates will be blocked for invalid license owner.

+This behavior will be changed in the future to allow more flexibility.

+## Manage plugins updates

+For now you have WBF does not automatically binds plugins licenses to update mechanism.

+TBD